sabaton-rs/sabaton-mw/src/doc/doc.md

 The OMG Data Distribution Service (DDS™) is a middleware protocol and API standard for data-centric connectivity from the Object Management Group® (OMG®).
 Vehicle-signal crate generates the DDS Topic types for use in an automotive platform.
-Please have a look into the crate before proceeding:
+Please have a look into this crate before proceeding:
 <https://doc.sabaton.dev/public/doc/vehicle_signals/index.html>

 You can also have a look into the different possible topics which can be published: